What’s Your Delegation Score?

 You’ll be back to completing the task yourself.

-Your colleague will take her foot off the accelerator because you taught her that you will only be satisfied if you do it yourself.
+Your colleagues will take their foot off the accelerator because you taught them that you will only be satisfied if you do it yourself.

 7. Quit micromanaging and start monitoring.

 Micromanagement is the ugly stepchild of “paralysis by analysis” … but a more lethal variation.

 By micromanaging a task, and not really delegating it, the other person will never take ownership of the assignment.
 They quickly learn that it won’t be long before they hear from you again about how they’re doing, what they should be doing, why it isn’t done yet, etc.

 What you’re really doing is giving the other person a crutch that sends the wrong message: I really got this for you (so it’s okay to limp along).

 As a result, the project won’t move forward as quickly or as effectively as it could because they know you’re standing by to grab it when it falls … and maybe never wanted to give it up in the first place.

 You not only have to let go, but you’ll be more successful if you monitor a set of shared milestones and timetables.